-How Do I Take Care of My Carbon Monoxide Alarm?
+How Do I Take Care of My Low Level Carbon Monoxide Detector?

 Your CO detector doesn't need much special care.
 Just make sure to press the TEST button weekly and change the batteries yearly.
 Make sure the vented slots are not clogged with any dust and follow the manufacturer's care booklet.
 Always use fresh alkaline or lithium batteries.
 Again, check to make sure it is operational by checking the LED lights, the battery bar life, and pressing the TEST button.
 Typical maintenance steps include: